autogluon/autogluon/docs/tutorials/multimodal/multilingual_text.md

 there are more than **7,100** spoken and signed languages.
 In fact, web data nowadays are highly multilingual and lots of real-world problems involve text written in languages other than English.

-In this tutorial, we introduce how `AutoMMPredictor` can help you build multilingual models.
+In this tutorial, we introduce how `MultiModalPredictor` can help you build multilingual models.
 For the purpose of demonstration, we use the [Cross-Lingual Amazon Product Review Sentiment](https://webis.de/data/webis-cls-10.html) dataset, which comprises about 800,000 Amazon product reviews in four languages: English, German, French, and Japanese.
 We will demonstrate how to use AutoGluon Text to build sentiment classification models on the German fold of this dataset in two ways: